Skip to main content

 Reps, when you need them.

 Emergency medicine is procedural, time-pressured, and unforgiving of hesitation.
-The Mayo Clinic Arizona Simulation Center is designed to remove the gap between learning a skill and using one.
+The Mayo Clinic in Arizona Simulation Center is designed to remove the gap between learning a skill and using one.

 High-fidelity adult and pediatric mannequins.
 A dedicated ultrasound bay.
 Task trainers for ultrasound-guided vascular access, lumbar puncture, central lines, and airway management including video laryngoscopy and surgical airway.
 Cadaver labs for advanced procedural training and anatomy review.
 Interdisciplinary scenarios with nursing, pharmacy, trauma surgery, and other teams.

 In-situ simulation runs inside the emergency department itself, in the same bays where you treat patients.
 Just-in-time training is available on shift: when a procedure walks through the door, the equipment and the teaching are minutes away.
 Live ultrasound education is built into the workflow, with QR-code access in every doctor workarea to image libraries and teaching modules you can pull up between patients.
-The intent is simple: when you graduate, the skills you practiced in simulation should feel indistinguishable from the ones you practiced in the trauma bay.

 Mayo Clinic’s research culture is one of the things its name is built on.
 That culture extends to residents here, with intentional support: dedicated project funding for residents, supportive IRB processes, and faculty who actively co-author with trainees.